 - We aim to deliver to paying subscribers professionally constructed puzzles that meet the solver’s high expectations for entertainment and fair challenge.

-- We want to help women new to the field develop their constructing skills.
+- We want to help women and nonbinary constructors new to the field develop their constructing skills.

-- We provide a venue for women to exhibit and get paid for high-quality puzzles, especially (but not exclusively) puzzles that may not have a chance at mainstream publications due to feminist, political, or provocative content.
+- We provide a venue for women and nonbinary constructors to exhibit and get paid for high-quality puzzles, especially (but not exclusively) puzzles that may not have a chance at mainstream publications due to feminist, political, or provocative content.

 Puzzle dimensions are flexible and can be a non-traditional size or shape to accommodate a theme.
 Grids should adhere to industry-standard crossword symmetry and connectivity, avoiding unchecked squares and two-letter words, unless you’re breaking from the established form for a creative reason that you explain in your submission or query.
-Themeless submissions of 74 words or fewer (for a 15 X 15) are welcome.
+Themeless submissions of 74 words or fewer (for a 15 X 15) are welcome (see below).

 Avoid crossing proper nouns, and if this is unavoidable, make sure at least one of the names is inferable/easy.
 If you have to look up what an abbreviation or word means, avoid using it in the fill.
 The editors may ask you to rework grids to eliminate these and other infelicities.
 (Using a curated, ranked word list really helps.)